South Korea, Busan

 If you have the opportunity, don’t come here on the weekend, but rather on the weekday.
 On weekends this place is visited by residents, so it can be extremely crowded.

-Busan tower is a favourite place not only for city residents, but also tourists.
-In the tower on the lower floors there is an exhibition hall dedicated to the city.
-At the top of the tower there are two observation terraces.
-It is especially worth visiting this place during sunset, because the tower offers a breath-taking view.
-An additional attraction is a laser show that start after sunset.
+Busan Tower is a favourite place not only for city residents but also tourists.
+In the tower, on the lower floors, there is an exhibition hall dedicated to the city.
+At the top of the tower, there are two observation terraces.
+It is especially worth visiting this place during sunset because the tower offers a breath-taking view.
+An additional attraction is a laser show that starts after sunset.
 Projections that simulates fireworks are displayed on the tower windows (inside).
 This is a fantastic surprise and amazing visual effects!

 The tower is easy to get to because from Gwangbok-ro street you can take the escalator that leads to the top of the hill.
 Metro Line 1, Nampo Station (exit 1).

 Entrance ticket: 8000 WON (about 7 $).

 The Busan Tower is not the only attraction in Yeongdusan Park.
 There is also a Flower Clock with a diameter of 5 meters – the only object of this type in South Korea, which also has a hand counting the seconds.
 The flower clock was created in 1973 and is considered as a symbol of this park.

 Another attraction and symbol of the city is the great bell: Busan Citizens Bell.
 The bell can be heard during major celebrations, e.g. January 1 to welcome the New Year, March 1 on Independence Day, and August 15 on Liberation Day.

 The park also has a Liberation Monument, a small temple and a monument of the Admiral Yi Sun-shin – fleet commander during the Japanese Korean War.